-Because IC/PBS patients tend to avoid many of the foods that contain flavonoids due to their high acid levels, it is recommended to supplement a healthy portion of these fruits and vegetables with quercetin instead which is less likely to cause urinary or stomach distress.
+Because IC/BPS patients tend to avoid many of the foods that contain flavonoids due to their high acid levels, it is recommended to supplement a healthy portion of these fruits and vegetables with quercetin instead which is less likely to cause urinary or stomach distress.

 Quercetin also decreases production of the COX-1 and COX-2 enzymes that cause systemic inflammation.
 It has been shown in studies to be an anti-inflammatory agent.